MixedRealityToolkit/MixedRealityToolkit-Unity/docs/mrtk3-overview/getting-started/setting-up/setup-new-scene.md

+---
+title: Creating a new scene with MRTK3
+description: Creating a new scene with MRTK3
+parent: Getting started with MRTK3
+---

 # Creating a new scene with MRTK3

 The following will walk through through creating a AR/VR ready scene using MRTK3.